daniparera/MCR/Mappings/README.md

 Behaviour
 -------

+updateMatrix.py <br />

-updateMatrix.py extract information from lexicon and put in new column in the synset-word matrix.
+extract information from lexicon and put in new column in the synset-word matrix.
 For each synset-word tuple present in original matrix search in lexicon:

 * if not find it, create a new row with csco equal to -1.
 * if find it, store in the new column the confidence score, if csco for this case is a negative value (case not find in other lexicon and created new row) decrease value in -1.

+exportMCR.py <br />
-exportMCR.py construct a sql file to update CS in MCR.
+construct a sql file to update CS in MCR.
 The cases presents in app are:

 * Assigned synset-variant to MCR with csco=99 and also in some dataset => nothing to do in MCR
 * Assigned synset-variant to MCR with csco<99 and csco>49 and also in some dataset => modify in MCR with csco equal to most relevant dataset, confidence level greater